olus2000/YSL-Forth/glossary.rst

 ``enter-action`` : ( -- x ) : YSL
     *x* is the YSL address of the action responsible for entering definitions.

+``state`` : ( -- addr ) : YSL
+    *addr* is the address of the interpreter state variable.
+Zero is interpretation state, -1 is compilation state.
+Setting it to any nonzero value will result in a value of -1.

 --------------------------------------------------------------------------------
                                 Stack shuffling